mitexleo/fediroma/docs/docs/configuration/frontend_management.md

 Frontends in Akkoma are swappable, you can pick which you'd like.

-For a basic setup, you can set a frontends for the key `primary` and `admin` and the options of `name` and `ref`.
+For a basic setup, you can set a frontend for the key `primary` and `admin` and the options of `name` and `ref`.
 This will then make Akkoma serve the frontend from a folder constructed by concatenating the instance static path, `frontends` and the name and ref.

 The key `primary` refers to the frontend that will be served by default for general requests.
 The key `admin` refers to the frontend that will be served at the `/pleroma/admin` path.